carcutter/cars-webplayer-js/apps/docs/docs/events.md

 ## Event Handling Directly with Listeners

 In addition to using the provided callback functions, you can also handle events directly by adding event listeners.
-You can use the `details` property from `CustomEvent` to determine which event corresponds to the `CustomEvent`.

 :::info

-The default name of the WebPlayer event is `cc-webplayer-event`.
+The default prefix for all WebPlayer events is `"cc-webplayer:"`.
+This prefix helps to avoid potential conflicts with other events in your application.

-- If you do not want to hardcode this variable, you can access it through the constant `DEFAULT_EVENT_ID`
+- If you do not want to hardcode the prefix, you can access it through the constant `DEFAULT_EVENT_PREFIX`.
-- You can change the event name by setting the property `eventId`
+- You can customize the event prefix by setting the property `eventPrefix`.

 :::